Junior Estate Agent Apprenticeship (England)

 Differences around the UK

-How apprenticeships work, how to find an apprentice, and the ways you can get support and funding vary depending on where you are based in the UK.
+How apprenticeships work, finding apprentices, and the ways you get support and funding vary based on where you are in the UK.
 Here are some links to guidance and support for the different nations.

-How apprenticeships work, how to find an employer offering an apprenticeship, and the ways you can get support vary depending on where you are based in the UK.
+How apprenticeships work, finding an employer offering an apprenticeship, and the way to get support vary depending on where you are based in the UK.
 Here are some links to guidance and support depending on where you’re based.

 What are the benefits for an apprentice?

-As an apprentice you must be an employee on the first day of your apprenticeship and be paid a lawful wage for the time they are in work and off-the-job training.
+As an apprentice, you must be an employee on the first day of your apprenticeship and be paid a lawful wage for the time you are in work and off-the-job training.

 You can only pay the apprentice minimum wage from the start of the apprenticeship programme and not before, although you may pay your apprentice above the standard rate.